Rüfüs Du Sol: 2021–2023: Surrender

 On 13 July 2021, the band released "Alive"; their first song in three years.
 In a press statement, Lindqvist said, "It's a heavier song in some ways, but at its core it's hopeful."
 The follow-up single "Next to Me" was released on 11 August 2021.
 Jon George said it "is a song of devotion, caring compassion and pure love."
 On 24 September 2021, they released the single "On My Knees".
 On the same day, they also announced their fourth studio album, Surrender, which was released on 21 October 2021.
+The album was primarily recorded during a seven-week residency at a recording facility in Pioneertown, California, during the COVID-19 pandemic.
 They embarked on a two-year global tour of Surrender in 2021, completing it in 2023.
 In 2021, they played three sold out stadium shows at Banc of California Stadium, as well as performing at the Hollywood Bowl, Red Rocks Amphitheatre in Colorado, The Gorge Amphitheatre, and Gunnersbury Park in London.
 In 2022, after two prior nominations, the band won their first Grammy Award for Best Dance/Electronic Recording, for their song "Alive".

 In October 2022, the band launched Mate Maker Co., a line of hard kombucha drinks, with the help of Justin Medcraft, ex-global senior brand manager at Diageo and brand director at Pabst Brewing Company, their artist manager Danny Robson, and drinks trade expert Tom Appleton.

-In 2023, they headlined Oshega Festival in Montreal, and Beyond the Valley in Melbourne.
+In 2023, they headlined Oshega Festival in Montreal, and Beyond The Valley in Melbourne.

 2024–present: Inhale / Exhale

 On 11 September 2024 the band announced that they would release their fifth studio album, Inhale / Exhale on 11 October 2024.
+Rüfüs Du Sol toured the world in support of the album from March 2025 to September 2026.
+The tour sold approximately 1.7 million tickets with a gross revenue of $158 million, making it the first dance-music tour to surpass $100 million, and the first to sell more than one million tickets.